raphaellith/Typewriters-to-Belie-Format/_posts/2025-01-19-Only-Connect.md

 Have fun with the ones below!

+A couple of technical notes:
+- If you're reading this on your phone, tilt your device sideways for the best experience!
-Technical note: I'm not entirely sure why, but Google Chrome simply refuses to perform the CSS styling and formatting in this post properly.
+- I'm not entirely sure why, but Google Chrome simply refuses to perform the CSS styling and formatting in this post properly.
 It works on other browsers (Safari, Firefox, Opera, etc.) though!

 &nbsp;
 <hr>